[X] CLOSEMAIN MENU

 ScienceServs

-We use the term 'ScienceServ' to make explicit that our core work is serving up the best available science—science to share, to digest, to spark constructive conversation among everyone who wants to join our table, and to catalyze prevention-focused initiatives, policies, and practices.
-We do this by fostering discussion and distributing science-based articles and reports about each topics connections to toxic chemicals and other factors.
-We aim to create collaborative opportunities among researchers, advocates, public health professionals, patients, and healthcare providers to reduce the burden in the community.
+We use the term 'ScienceServ' to make explicit that our core work is serving up the best available science to share, digest, and spark constructive conversation among everyone who wants to join our table.
+We seek to catalyze prevention-focused initiatives, policies, and practices by fostering discussion and distributing science-based articles and reports.

 How to Join